 Memberships and Community

-• Chair of Board of Directors and of the Investment Committee, Princess Margaret Cancer Foundation
+• Chair of Board of Directors, Princess Margaret Cancer Foundation

 • Member of Governance Committee, former Chair of Board of Governors, Stratford Shakespeare Festival